anzenker/master_thesis_anzenker_2025/docs/commands.md

 ```

 <a name="polya"></a>
 ### 1.7.
-Poly(A) tail trimming **[CUSTOM SCRIPT]**
+Poly(A) tail trimming **[/python/scripts/polyA_pattern_detection.py]**
 ONT direct RNA sequencing data includes poly(A) tails.
 Trimming them is not necessary when the raw reads are mapped to a reference genome, as they will be soft-clipped by minimap2.
-But as reconstruction a transcriptome for non-model organism still is quite experimental trimming the poly(A) tails was helpful in reconstruction a de novo transcriptome without a reference genome (f.e. with rnabloom [https://github.com/bcgsc/RNA-Bloom]) as differing tail length can influence the overlap between reads.
+But as reconstruction of a transcriptome for a non-model organism still is quite experimental, trimming the poly(A) tails helped reconstruct a de novo transcriptome without a reference genome (e.g., with RNAbloom [https://github.com/bcgsc/RNA-Bloom]), as differing tail length can influence the overlap between reads.
-There are different available tools as dorado --estimate_polyA and Nanopolish which are developed to detect poly(A) tail length but poly(A) trimming was not found to be a common usage tool.
+There are different available tools, such as dorado --estimate_polyA and Nanopolish, which are developed to detect poly(A) tail length, but poly(A) trimming was not found to be a common usage tool.
-In this repository I provide a custom script developed during the project to detect poly(A) tail by AAA pattern and to trim the sequences with this knowledge.
-It is important to not that this is not a validated tool.
+In this repository, I provide a custom script developed during the project to detect poly(A) tail by AAA pattern and to trim the sequences with this knowledge.
+It is important to note that this is not a validated tool.
 The python script relies on the idea of detecting a AAAA pattern of a specified length (default=10).
-Patterns are detected at the beginning, the middle, and at the end of reads.
+Patterns are detected at the beginning, the middle, and the end of reads.
 Redundant detections of middle pattern detections with the start and end detection are removed.
 Start and end patterns are simply trimmed off.
-Middle patterns are checked if they are followed by a nucleotide sequence of < 20nt and then they are always considered as poly(A) end patterns.
-(This ic because it was noticed that more than a few reads showed poly(A) middle patterns which seemd to be tails as they were follwed by a small number of not A nucleotides)
+Middle patterns are checked if they are followed by a nucleotide sequence of < 20nt, and then they are always considered as poly(A) end patterns.
+(This is because it was noticed that more than a few reads showed poly(A) middle patterns, which seemed to be tails as they were followed by a small number of not A nucleotides)
-It is important to notice that this is not a validated script, but it was tested by the best knowledge with the data in this project and in these cases produced reliable detection and trimming.
+It is important to notice that this is not a validated script, but it was tested by the best knowledge with the data in this project, and in these cases, it produced reliable detection and trimming.

 - input: raw_reads.fastq
 - output: overview.tsv, raw_reads_noA.fasta